 Any Y12s considering applying to either Oxford or Cambridge university (typical entry requirements are A*AA in facilitating A Level subjects), there are some residential and trip opportunities available after Christmas.
 Please see us if you are interested.

-Up until Christmas, we will be awarding 2 Winner of Pizza Awards (WoPA) per fortnight.
-After Christmas we will move to one winner per week.
+We will be awarding 2 Winner of Pizza Awards (WoPA) per fortnight.
 The winners will have been nominated by staff (or other students where relevant) for exceeding expectations in terms of effort, work rate, kindness, attitude.
-The winners will be able to enjoy their Domino’s pizzas at lunchtime on Friday November 9th.
+The winners will be able to enjoy their Domino’s pizzas at lunchtime on Friday 18th January.
 They are:

 Liam (Y13) for his commitment to coaching the college football team.

 Megan (Y13) for a really impressive mock interview ahead of a university visit next week.